Adrian Raeside

-Adrian Raeside (born 1957 in Dunedin, New Zealand) is an author, comic strip creator and founder of an animation company.
+Adrian Raeside (born 1957 in Dunedin, New Zealand) is a New Zealand-born Canadian author, comic strip creator and founder of an animation company.

 Early years

 He began drawing cartoons on washroom walls as a kid.
 After being expelled from his first (and last) art class at the age of 15, he moved with his parents to England, then to Canada.
 While there, he worked at various jobs, from loading grain ships in Thunder Bay, Ontario, to surveying on the West Coast.
 Illustrating his mother Joan Raeside's children's books got him his start in the art business.
 Raeside began drawing editorial cartoons for the Times Colonist in Victoria, British Columbia in 1979.
 He occupied the editorial cartoonist position until 2015, and after a break he returned to the newspaper in 2019.
 Raeside's editorial cartoons have been reprinted in hundreds of publications worldwide.